Probing the $CP$ nature of the top-Higgs Yukawa coupling in $t\bar{t}H$ and $tH$ events with $H \to b\bar{b}$ decays using the ATLAS detector at the LHC: Analysis strategy

 In the TRs, two sets of boosted decision trees (BDT) are trained: reconstruction BDTs and classification BDTs.
 The former is trained to assign jets as coming from the decay of the Higgs boson or top quarks in \ttH\ events, while the latter is trained to discriminate the \ttH\ signal against the backgrounds.
-Both the reconstruction BDTs and the classification BDTs are trained using simulated SM \ttH\ events.
+Both the reconstruction and classification BDTs are trained using simulated SM \ttH\ events.
 It was tested that their performance is equally good for a pure \(CP\)-odd signal.
 For both the reconstruction and classification BDTs, the training procedures are performed independently for each TR and are identical to those used in Ref.~\cite{HIGG-2020-23}.
 The reconstruction BDTs are trained to classify the correct combinations of jet assignments from random ones.
+The training explores the relative positional information between pairs of objects, and the invariant masses of object pairs and triplets that form $W$-boson and top-quark candidates.
 In order to reconstruct the top-quark and Higgs boson candidates, for each event, all possible permutations of jet assignments are evaluated and the permutation with the highest BDT score is selected.
 The reconstruction BDTs provide important information that improves the performance of the classification BDTs, whilst allowing for the calculation of observables sensitive to the \(CP\) nature of the Yukawa coupling.
-Classification BDT inputs include reconstruction BDT (DNN in the boosted channel) outputs, pseudo-continuous $b$-tagging discriminant scores of jets, and kinematic features, such as angular distributions and invariant masses between $b$-tagged jets.
+Classification BDT inputs include reconstruction BDT (DNN in the boosted channel) outputs, pseudo-continuous $b$-tagging discriminant scores of jets, and kinematic features, such as angular separations and invariant masses of pairs of $b$-tagged jets.
 The classification BDTs are used to further refine the TRs to define the final CRs and SRs, as detailed later.
 The classification BDTs used in \TR{4}{4}, \TR{6}{4} and \TRboosted\ are henceforth denoted by \bdtdilep, \bdtljets\ and \bdtboost, respectively.

 Dedicated \(CP\)-sensitive observables are computed in \TR{4}{4} and \TR{6}{4} and are used in the fit to determine the \(CP\) properties of the top-quark Yukawa coupling.
-Two \(CP\) observables, $b_2$ and $b_4$, were found to provide the best discrimination in \TR{6}{4} of the \ljets\ channel and \TR{4}{4} of the dilepton channel, respectively.
+Two \(CP\) observables, $b_2$ and $b_4$~\cite{Gunion:1996xu,Ferroglia:2019qjy}, were found to provide the best discrimination in \TR{6}{4} of the \ljets\ channel and \TR{4}{4} of the dilepton channel, respectively.
 They are defined as: